Visiting Geoscience Australia public areas

 What's beneath the building?

 Beneath the building the bedrock is approximately 430 million years old and is an Ignimbrite rock formed form a volcanic explosion (Pyroclastic flow deposit - hot particles and gases that have erupted and 'rolled' out of the volcano).
 It is the same type of rock as Mount Taylor.
-Pieces of Ignimbrite are on display in our foyer near the front entrance.
+Pieces of Ignimbrite are on display in our foyer near the front entrance and as outcropping rocks in the grounds.

 Geothermal Heat Pump System Display